-Published quarterly, the Gettysburg Review considers unsolicited submissions of poetry, fiction, essays, and essay-reviews from September 1 through May 31.
+Published three times per year, the Gettysburg Review considers unsolicited submissions of poetry, fiction, essays, and essay-reviews from September 1 through May 31.
 We welcome submissions of full-color graphics year round.
-We will also stay open through the summer to those who would like to purchase a subscription or single issue with their submission.
+We will also stay open through the summer to those who would like to purchase a subscription or the current issue with their submission or to those who continue to use snail mail.

 Our reading time varies but is typically three to eight months.
 Manuscripts are read in the order in which they were received.
 Submittable has proven to be an extremely reliable system, so there is no need to query about the loss of a manuscript or for the status of submissions.
 If you haven't heard from us, that means your work is still under consideration.
 Should you decide to query, we ask that you wait until eight months have elapsed.

-Should you decide to engage in the practice of simultaneous submission, indicate that your manuscript is under concurrent consideration and notify us immediately via Submittable if said work is accepted elsewhere.
+Should you decide to simultaneously submit, indicate that your manuscript is under concurrent consideration and notify us immediately via Submittable if it is accepted elsewhere.

 accept short-shorts, as well as lengthier pieces, which we have